 Wages have been steadily rising in Huntsville as well as employment.
-The average wage per job in Walker County is $32,866 per year and is still increasing.
+The average household income in Walker County is $52,115 per year and is still increasing.

 Overall, statewide employment is expected to increase approximately 20 percent during the next ten years, according to a leading economic forecasting firm.
 This growth, however, is not expected to occur equally across all economic sectors.
 Three services providing sectors (Professional and Business Services, Health Services, and Leisure and Hospitality) are expected to enjoy growth at substantially higher rates than the state’s overall economy.

-To every family education is a very important aspect of their life.
+To every family, education is a very important aspect of their life.
 As you can see in the graph, Huntsville's education can compete with the surrounding areas.
-We have a fantastic K-12 school district and one of the top universities in Texas.
+We have a fantastic K-12 school district and are also home to Sam Houston State University, one of the top universities in Texas.

 For more information on statistics regarding population, age, race, and gender, click here.